PracticalDL/Practical-Deep-Learning-Book/FAQ.md

 4. Active the virtual environment `source practicaldl/bin/activate`

-5. Install all the requirements `pip install -r requirements.txt`
+5. When we want to exit, use the deactivate command `deactivate`

-6. When we want to exit, use the deactivate command `deactivate`
+6. Use pip to install the necessary packages (listed in each chapter's README.md) in the virtual environment only.

 Within the `virtualenv` environment, please install the following: